 With the warm weather and sunshine, Hoosier motorists will also see more large slow-moving farm equipment on Indiana’s rural roads and highways.
 We want to encourage all motorist to be alert, be patient and be courteous when traveling on rural roads this spring.

-While the term “farm equipment” encompasses a wide range of vehicles, the most common types motorists will encounter during planting season include sprayers, tractors pulling planters or tillage equipment and large trucks hauling agricultural products.
-These vehicles are wide, sometimes taking up most of the roadway, and often travel at speeds no greater than 25 mph.
+While the term “farm equipment” encompasses a wide range of vehicles, the most common types motorists will encounter during planting season include sprayers, tractors pulling planters or tillage equipment, and large trucks hauling agricultural products.
+These vehicles are wide, sometimes taking up most of the road, and often travel at speeds no greater than 25 mph.

 The following list includes several safety tips for motorists approaching large farm equipment:

-- Most farmers will pull over when they are able to let you pass, but it may take time for them to get to a safe place to do so.
-Be careful and patient when passing.
+- Farmers will pull over when they are able to let motorists pass, but it may take time for them to get to a safe place to do so.

-- Farm equipment is wide, sometimes taking up most of the roadway.
-Exercise caution when passing.
+- Be patient.
+Farm equipment is wide, sometimes taking up most of the road.

-- Do not try to pass a slow-moving vehicle on the left without ensuring that the vehicle is not planning a left turn.
-It may appear that the driver is pulling over for you to pass when it is actually preparing to turn.
+- Do not try to pass slow-moving farm equipment on the left without ensuring that the farmer driving is not planning a left turn.
+It may appear that the driver is pulling over to allow a pass when the farmer is actually preparing to turn.
 You will drive right into its path, endangering yourself and the farmer.

 The following organizations will be working together to share these safety tips during harvest season: Hoosier Ag Today, Indiana Department of Homeland Security, Indiana Department of Transportation, and the Indiana State Police.